TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Xandala Cimber.md

 # Xandala
 Half elf girl 19yo on the ship to [[Port Nyanzaru]], she is looking for her father.
-Her father left to find some ruins, is an archeologist
+Her archeologist father left to find some ruins.
+She's a sorcerer with dangerous wildmagic within her.